Top 10 Safe Vegetables for Dogs

 • Fibre - supports digestion by regulating the speed of digestion, nutrient absorption, and waste disposal

-• Vitamin B3 - supports healthy metabolism, and cognitive function, beneficial to hormone secretion, promotes healthy digestion
+• Vitamin B3 - supports healthy metabolism, and cognitive function, benefits hormone secretion, promotes healthy digestion

-• Vitamin B6 - aids in hormones secretion, growth, and weight loss management
+• Vitamin B6 - aids in hormone secretion, growth, and weight loss management

 • Vitamin C - supports healthy immune systems